-In compliance with AMLR of Bursa Securities, voting for all resolutions set out in the Notice of the AGM shall be conducted by poll as it fairly reflects shareholders' views by ensuring that every vote is recognized, in accordance with the "one share one vote" principle which enforces greater shareholders' rights.
-As the number of shareholders is not large, the Company currently conduct manual poll voting instead of electronic poll voting.
+In compliance with the AMLR of Bursa Securities, voting for all resolutions set out in the Notice of the AGM shall be conducted by poll as it fairly reflects shareholders' views by ensuring that every vote is recognized, in accordance with the "one share one vote" principle which enforces greater shareholders' rights.
 At least one (1) independent scrutineer is appointed to validate the votes cast at the meeting.

-The outcome of the meeting will be announced to Bursa Securities on the same day, the same is also accessible on the Company's website.
+The outcome of the meeting will be announced to Bursa Securities on the same day, the same is also accessible on the Company's website at www.ztech.com.my.